Child Abuse Crimes in Pasco

 False Reports to the Florida Abuse Hotline

-If someone makes a false report to the Florida Abuse Hotline, then law enforcement officers might be notified to investigate whether or not the person knowingly and willfully made a false report of child abuse, abandonment or neglect.
+Suppose someone makes a false report to the Florida Abuse Hotline.
+In that case, law enforcement officers might be notified to investgate whether or not the person knowingly and willfully made a false report of child abuse, abandonment, or neglect.

 On the other hand, under §§39.205(9), 415.111(5)(b), Florida Statutes, anyone making a report who is acting in good faith is immune from any liability.